Structural Results for 4 x n Chomp: Unique Extension, Bimodal Asymptotic Structure, and Period-112 Geometry: Discussion

-If the Unique Extension property holds for $4 \times n$, a natural conjecture is that it generalizes: every $k \times n$ P-position extends uniquely to a $(k+1) \times n$ P-position.
-This would imply that all $k \times n$ Chomp is recursively determined by $2 \times n$ Chomp, which is fully solved.
-At present this remains speculative, but it is testable computationally for $k = 5$.
+Lemma \ref{lem:unique} holds for all $k$.
+For any $(k-1)$-tuple of row lengths, there is at most one valid bottom row length completing a P-position.
+This suggests a recursive structure: if the existence direction also holds (every valid $(k-1)$-tuple extends to exactly one $k$-tuple), then $k \times n$ Chomp would be recursively determined by $2 \times n$ Chomp, which is fully solved.
+This remains speculative but is testable for $k = 5$.